clairemariec/clairemariec/README.md

 ### MongoDB
 MongoDB is the document-orientated database that I have been learning to navigate

+## My Favourite Chrome Extensions

+- Grammarly: For grammar, spell checking and tone checking to ensure content is clear.
+- Fake filler: for quick input of randomised dummy data

 ## Certifications
 ISTQB Certified Tester Foundation Level v4.0 27th June 2024